togarashimayo/togarashimayo.github.io/content/recipes/spy_x_family/yors_stew.md

 * 1 medium carrot
 * 1 tsp caraway seeds (crushed)
 * 2 cups beef stock
-* 1 tbsp corn or potato starch
+* 1 tbsp rice flour
 * Sour cream to taste (optional)

 ## Steps

 ### Prep
-1. Combine baking soda and water before pouring over the beef and stirring.
-Marinate in the fridge for 45 min.
+1. Combine baking soda and water before pouring over the beef in a large bowl.
+Stir that before marinating in the fridge for 45 min.
 2. Dice the onions into 1/8/-1/4 inch pieces.
 3. Mince the garlic.
 4. Peel and [cut the carrots into rolling wedges](https://www.justonecookbook.com/rangiri/).